 However, these pools do come with some unique maintenance tasks that you might not be familiar with if you’re new to pool ownership.
-It’s easy to fall behind on pool maintenance if you aren’t careful.
+As a result, it’s easy to fall behind on pool maintenance if you aren’t careful.

-The last house we owned had a beautiful inground pool and the kids loved it but that meant a whole new level of understanding how to keep it clean.
+The last house we owned had a beautiful inground pool, and the kids loved it, but that meant a whole new level of understanding of how to keep it clean.

-We had to make sure we followed the right pool maintenance steps to make sure we had a clean backyard pool.
+We had to make sure we followed the right pool maintenance steps to have a clean backyard pool.
 And that’s exactly what we did.